integrations/terraform-provider-github/website/docs/r/repository.html.markdown

 * `private` - (Optional) Set to `true` to create a private repository.
   Repositories are created as public (e.g. open source) by default.

+* `visibility` - (Optional) Can be `public` or `private`.
+If your organization is associated with an enterprise account using GitHub Enterprise Cloud or GitHub Enterprise Server 2.20+, visibility can also be `internal`.
+The `visibility` parameter overrides the `private` parameter.

 * `has_issues` - (Optional) Set to `true` to enable the GitHub Issues features on the repository.